-The lifelike quality of this image suggests that it was done directly from life, or naer het leven, in the Netherlandish tradition of the tronie.^[1] These head studies, which appear so exacting in their representation that they could be mistaken for formal portraits, were instead highly individualized depictions of anonymous figures.
-Removed from a specific time or place, tronies gave artists the opportunity to focus on the physical and psychological character of an individual.^[2] Tronies of young men particularly interested Sweerts after he returned to Brussels in the early to mid-1650s, and Portrait of a Young Boy with a Hat is one of at least five similar images that he executed in that decade.^[3] While Sweerts also depicted young men was exceptional in the seventeenth century, both in number and discerning manner of execution.^[4] These works, as evidenced in the Leiden Collection painting, demonstrated Sweerts's ability to create a pictorial experience both immediate and timeless.
+The lifelike quality of this image suggests that it was done directly from life, or naer het leven, in the Netherlandish tradition of the tronie.[1]
+These head studies, which appear so exacting in their representation that they could be mistaken for formal portraits, were instead highly individualized depictions of anonymous figures.
+Removed from a specific time or place, tronies gave artists the opportunity to focus on the physical and psychological character of an individual.[2]
+Tronies of young men particularly interested Sweerts after he returned to Brussels in the early to mid-1650s, and Portrait of a Young Boy with a Hat is one of at least five similar images that he executed in that decade.[3]
+While Sweerts also depicted young and old women with a similar degree of sensitivity, his representation of young men was exceptional in the seventeenth century, both in number and discerning manner of execution.[4]
+These works, as evidenced in the Leiden Collection painting, demonstrated Sweerts's ability to create a pictorial experience both immediate and timeless.

-This approach is similarly evident in Sweerts's Boy with a Hat in Hartford (fig 1).^[5] The figure wears a similar broad-brimmed hat, though pushed farther down on his head, and a white collared shirt beneath a tattered jacket.
+This approach is similarly evident in Sweerts's Boy with a Hat in Hartford (fig 1).[5]
+The figure wears a similar broad-brimmed hat, though pushed farther down on his head, and a white collared shirt beneath a tattered jacket.
 As he gazes over his right shoulder, his body recedes sharply back into space.
-Sweerts repeated this compositional device-the turned head and angled shoulders-in his images of young men from the latter half of the 1650s, including Portrait of a Youth in San Francisco, from ca. 1659-61.^[6] The somewhat awkward frontal emphasis and tightly cropped composition of the Leiden Collection painting distinguishes it from Sweerts's other male tronies and suggests that it may have been among the first of this series of tronies
+Sweerts repeated this compositional device-the turned head and angled shoulders-in his images of young men from the latter half of the 1650s, including Portrait of a Youth in San Francisco, from ca. 1659-61.[6]
+The somewhat awkward frontal emphasis and tightly cropped composition of the Leiden Collection painting distinguishes it from Sweerts's other male tronies and suggests that it may have been among the first of this series of tronies that he painted in the mid-1650s.